Modules

 ¶

-Perform one-hot encoding on the specified stable, flexible, and target attributes of the DataFrame.
+Perform one-hot encoding on the attributes of the DataFrame.

 Parameters: